LalithSrinivas/ctp-thesis-code/README.md

                               -k 100 --top-k 100 --transe-eval --load-transe fb-transe-params.txt
     ```

-- The TransE evaluation will happen only when the **--transe-eval** argument is provided, else the normal evaluation will take place.
+- The TransE evaluation will happen only when the **--transe-eval** argument is provided, else normal evaluation (i.e. CTP evaluation) takes place.
 - The KNN search is performed over TransE embedding space as mentioned before.
 For this, we have to train the TransE model and store the embeddings.
-- As you can see in the above commands, the saved TransE embeddings are saved using the argument **--load-transe**.
+- As you can see in the above commands, the saved TransE embeddings are loaded by providing the file name to the **--load-transe** argument.

 ## Training, Saving TransE